Department of Philosophy,

-You’ll be based in the Department of Philosophy but free to take relevant modules in the departments of psychology, linguistics, human communication sciences, archaeology, music and computer science.
+You’ll be based in the Department of Philosophy but free to take relevant modules in the departments of psychology, linguistics, human communication sciences, archaeology and music.

 We accept medical students who wish to intercalate their studies.
 Find out more on the Medical School's website.

 Cognitive science is a research field in which philosophy, psychology, neuroscience, linguistics, computer science, and anthropology come together to discover how the mind works.
 This module aims to:30 credits

 1. Introduce students to major theoretical issues in cognitive science.

 2. Help students to see how empirical evidence drawn from different disciplines is relevant to key issues in cognitive science.